On a class of conserved phase field systems with a maximal monotone perturbation: Introduction

-As usual for Cahn--Hilliard system, in the Problem $(P)$ stated by \eqref{iniz-1}--\eqref{iniz-7} the integral mean value of $\varphi(t)$ remains constant during the whole evolution.
-Indeed, fixing an arbitrary $t \in (0,T)$ and integrating \eqref{iniz-2} over $\Omega$, we infer that
+As usual for Cahn--Hilliard syste m, in the Proble m $(P)$ state d by \eqref{iniz-1}--\eqref{iniz-7} the inte gral me an value of $\varphi(t)$ re mains constant during the whole e volution.
+Inde ed, fixing an arbitrary $t \in (0,T)$ and inte grating \eqref{iniz-2} over $\Omega$, we infe r that